Madhavrao Scindia

-Madhavrao Jiwajirao Scindia or Madhavrao II (10 March 1945 – 30 September 2001) was an Indian politician and minister in the Government of India.
-He was a member of the Indian National Congress.
+Madhavrao Jiwajirao Scindia or Madhavrao II (10 March 1945 – 30 September 2001) was an Indian politician, minister in the Government of India.
+(1945–2001) and scion of the former ruling Scindia dynasty of Gwalior.
+He was popularly and affectionately referred to as the "Prince Charming of Indian politics" and the "People's Maharaja" due to his aristocratic lineage, charismatic demeanor, youthful image, and immense mass appeal.

 He was viewed as a potential future prime ministerial candidate before the 1999 Lok Sabha elections in the aftermath of the controversy over Sonia Gandhi's foreign origin.

+During his tenure the Indian Railways saw its golden period.
+He computarized the railway system in late 1980s and introduced first Shatabdi Express between New Delhi to Gwalior which run at 160 km/h for the first time.

 Scindia was the son of Jiwajirao Scindia, the last ruling Maharaja of the erstwhile Gwalior State.
 Upon the death of his father in 1961, and under terms agreed to during the political integration of India, Scindia succeeded to a privy purse, certain privileges, and the use of the title "Maharaja of Gwalior," which lasted until 1971, whereupon all were abolished by the 26th Amendment to the Constitution of India.

 Early life

-Scindia was born in a 96 kuli Maratha family, to the last ruling Maharaja of Gwalior, Jiwajirao Scindia and his mother was Rajmata Vijay Raje Scindia.
+Scindia was born to the last ruling Maharaja of Gwalior, Jiwajirao Scindia and his mother was Rajmata Vijay Raje Scindia.
 He married Madhavi Raje Scindia, a daughter of army general of Madhesh Province, Nepal, and a great-granddaughter of Prime Minister of Nepal and Maharaja of Kaski and Lamjung, Juddha Shamsher Jang Bahadur Rana, a patrilineal descendant of Sardar Ramakrishna Kunwar of Gorkha.
 They had two children, a daughter, Chitrangada Singh (born 1967), a son Jyotiraditya Scindia (born 1971).

 Scindia underwent his schooling in Scindia School, Gwalior and thereafter went for higher studies in Winchester College and at New College, Oxford.

 On his return from the UK, Scindia followed the political tradition set by his mother Vijaya Raje Scindia by joining politics.
 He was elected to the Lok Sabha in 1971 from the Guna constituency on a Bharatiya Jana Sangh ticket.

+Madhavrao Scindia contested and won nine Lok Sabha elections in his political career.
+He maintained an undefeated electoral record from his parliamentary debut in 1971 until his death in 2001, spanning consecutive terms representing the Guna and Gwalior constituencies in Madhya Pradesh.
+The most notable and iconic election he won was against Atal Bihari Vajapyee in 1984 general elections from Gwalior Lok Sabha seat wherein he defeated Atal Bihair Vajpayee with more than 2 lakhs votes.